 *I originally read this in several places.
 Since then I’ve read that “Fru Gosen” may have been a mistranslation into English.
 Or it’s possible that it’s an old figure who didn’t make into into current folklore.
 If any knows more about Fru Gosen, please write me.
 Thanks!
 Lisa – UPDATE: Since then I’ve checked with several people from Germany, none of them were familiar with a German Mother Goose figure.

 Many thanks to Monique for helping with the French connections.
 Monique is my partner in Mother Goosedom at Mama Lisa’s World en français.

 This article was posted on Saturday, October 1st, 2005 at 7:47 pm and is filed under Countries & Cultures, English, English Nursery Rhymes, France, Germany, History of Nursery Rhymes, History of Nursery Rhymes, Languages, Mother Goose, Nursery Rhymes, The History of Mother Goose, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Where is Mother Goose from?
 Is she from France?
 From Germany?”